SysKitTeam/docs-spdockit/spdockit-insights/insights-troubleshooting.md

 The limit is configurable in the agent settings under the _Advanced Options_ but care should be taken when changing this option.

-### "Insights Agent is unistalled but still visible in the application"
+### "Insights Agent is uninstalled but still visible in the application"

 #### Problem
 __Please note__ that this is merely an example of a situation when the agent needs to be removed:
-Insights Agent is unistalled but when you open SPDocKit Insights viewer application - on home screen there is a message: "Agent XYZ is not up to date.
+Insights Agent is uninstalled but when you open SPDocKit Insights viewer application - on home screen there is a message: "Agent XYZ is not up to date.
 Please update it."

 #### Solution
-Since the agent is unistalled, this problem has nothing to do with the agent not being up to date.
+Since the agent is uninstalled, this problem has nothing to do with the agent not being up to date.
 What you need to do is:
 * Navigate to Settings (bottom left corner).
 * Select the agent that's uninstalled.
 * Select the Remove agent option.